bigOconstant/pythonjwt/Readme.md

 ## Development

-Configured for VSCode remote development.
+Configured for VSCode remote container development.

+`docker-compose build`

+Builds a container with your current user as the user

 `docker-compose up -d`